souravwalke/System-Design-HLD/Database-Achieving Isolation.md

 **Serializable Isolation**: The database uses algorithms to schedule transactions in a way that ensures serializability.

 ------------------------------------------------------------------------------------------------------------------------------------------
-**What is Two-Phase locking?**
+**What is Two-Phase locking (2-PL)?**

 Two-phase locking is a **protocol** used in databases to **ensure isolation** in transactions.
 It **guarantees serializability**.
 It consists of two phases, in the first phase (**growth phase**) the transaction acquires all the locks (shared & exclusive) it needs.
 Next, in the **shrinking phase**, the transaction starts releasing locks after execution.
 You can't release any locks in the growth phase and can't acquire any new locks in the shrinking phase.
+This protocol can lead to deadlocks.

 **Shared Locks (Read Locks)** - If a transaction only reads data, it uses shared locks.

 **Exclusive Locks (Write Locks)** - If a transaction modifies data, it uses exclusive locks.